Last reviewed: 26 July 2026

 Sydney has trains, metro, buses, ferries, light rail, roads, tolls, taxis, rideshare, cycling routes, and walkable local areas.
 The best option depends on where you live, where you work or study, your budget, your mobility needs, and whether you plan to drive.

 This guide is a practical overview for people moving to or settling in Sydney.
 It is not legal, road rules, transport, or financial advice.
+Fares, payment rules, routes, timetables, tolls, parking and licence requirements can change, so check the linked official sources before relying on a current detail.

 Public Transport in Sydney